Phildeoner/todo-backend/README.md

-# todo-backend
+# to-do-app
-Backend for todo app
+A simple todo App using MERN Stack